derbyjs/derby/index.md

 Templates defined in a parent namespace are inherited unless they are overridden by a template with the same name in the child namespace.
 Thus, it often makes sense to place common page elements in a main file that imports a number of other files and override the part of the page that is different.

-Template partials are referenced relative to their current namespace.
+Template components are referenced relative to their current namespace.
 Namespaces are separated by colons, and a namespace can be passed to the `page.render()` method to render a specific page or application state.

 #### shared.html
 {% highlight html %}